-Pitfour House is a large Grade 2 Listed Georgian fronted building situated in the High Street.
+Pitfour House is a large Grade II Listed Georgian fronted building situated in the High Street.
 The House was formed by the amalgamation of three smaller cottages with a number of later extensions.
-The age of the original cottages is thought to be mid-17th century, but it appears to have been extended, altered and refaced about 1800.
-Indeed, this period marked the development of some of the larger properties in Timsbury – Parish’s House (1816), Hillside House (c1800), Vale House (1802), Rectory (1821) and Greenhill House (c1800).
+The age of the original cottages is is mid-17th century, but it is thought that they were extended, altered and refaced about 1800.
+Indeed, this period marked the development of some of the larger properties in Timsbury – Parish’s House (1816), Hillside House (about 1800), Vale House (1802), The Rectory (1821) and Greenhill House (about 1800).

 Before this development, it would appear that Timsbury was a small village in a predominantly rural environment.
 The Coal Proprietors were adventurous and successful.
-During the nineteenth century the Timsbury mines became the largest suppliers of coal to the consumers of Bath.
+During the 19th century the Timsbury mines became the largest suppliers of coal to the consumers of Bath.
 The lives of the inhabitants of Timsbury were becoming increasingly dominated by coal mining and its associated infrastructure, initially the Somerset Coal Canal and then the railway.
-The growing wealth of the coal mine owners probably explains the development of Parish’s House, Hillside House, Vale House and Greenhill House.
+The growing wealth of the coal mine owners probably explains the development of Parish’s House, Hillside House, Vale House, Greenhill House and Pitfour House.

-William and John Crang were at the forefront of this industrial development of Timsbury.
-John Crang is thought to have initiated the amalgamation of the cottages.
-By 1841 James Crang, presumably a relative of John, is living in the House.
+William Crang and his brother John were at the forefront of this industrial development of Timsbury.
+The Crang family lived in North Devon in the first half of the 17th century, but by 1746 they had moved to Timsbury.
+It is not possible to determine whether they moved into the cottages that became Pitfour House.
+By 1841 William Crang’s son James, is living in the House.
 He was born in Dunster in 1781.
 Between 1809 and 1811 he was living at Hanham, near Bristol where his daughter Elizabeth and son Findlater were born.
 By 1822 he had moved to High Littleton where Frederick and Susanna were born.
-It must have been soon after 1827 when Susanna was born, that the family moved to Timsbury and Pitfour House.
+It must have been soon after 1827, when Susanna was born, that he moved to Timsbury and Pitfour House.

 John Skinner was rector of the parish of Camerton from 1800 until his death in 1839.
 His diaries present a clear picture of life in a rural community at this time.
 He records many of the social problems prevalent at that time – poverty, drunkenness, the terrors of consumption and strikes at the coal works.
 James Crang is mentioned on a number of occasions.
 Very early on James’s occupation is made apparent – he was the Apothecary.
 The diaries record the details of a number of occasions that James administered both the wealthy and poor of Timsbury.
 There is a marked tradition in the Crang family for a career in the medical profession.
 Both James’s sons Findlater and Frederick became surgeons; then Findlater’s son, John, is described as a medical student in the 1871 census.